-There’s a handful of Ras Al Khaimah has only a scattering of resorts, attracting those looking for a seafront hideaway, without the glitzy grandeur that Dubai flaunts.
-Here, you won’t find towering, glass high-rises, but you will find international hotel brand resorts, such as the Hilton Ras Al Khaimah Resort & Spa, where I stayed.
+There’s a handful of Ras Al Khaimah resorts to choose from, attracting those looking for a coastal hideaway without the glitzy grandeur that Dubai flaunts.
+Here, you won’t find towering, glass high-rises, but you will find international hotel brand resorts, such as the seafront Hilton Ras Al Khaimah Resort & Spa, where I stayed.

 This particular resort, of hotel rooms and chalet-style accommodation, is built within a private, yellow sandy bay on the northern tip of the Arabian Peninsula overlooking the sea, yet is within easy reach of other city sites and resort hangouts.

 It also boasts a beach club with watersports, an on-site spa and a variety of international cuisines, from Arabic to Brazilian, and snacks to multi-course gourmet (although local restaurants are also within accessible distance by car).

 The main draw with any resorts here – of which you can hop between for further food choices, alternative spa treatments and activities including falconry shows and desert camels rides – is that you get more for your money.
 Ras Al Khaimah’s relatively unknown status makes a stay here significantly cheaper than one in its neighbours to the south.

 With prices starting from just £385pp economy and £1,185pp business class including Royal Brunei flights from London Heathrow to Dubai (including a transfer to Ras Al Khaimah), and a five-star hotel, such deals are often the best value for money.